AshleyLv/AshleyLv.github.io/README.md

-# Baby Animals Funny Faces Game

-The make-a-face sticker pack everybody loves!
-Install it on your devices and have fun at any time.
-Equip pets with imagination!
-Different looks, infinite FUN!
+# TwigFun Educational Apps

+Our mission is to create best educational apps for toddlers and people who loves learning of all ages and enable them to acquire knowledge from fun games on portable devices.

 ## Have Fun with us

-Move your fingers and touch on the screen to make adorable animal faces on beautiful full-color and pet-themed scenes with more than 300+ stickers!
+Move your fingers and touch on the screen to make it possible to learn various of concepts, language and skills you or your kids need.

-Rich quantity brings more fun in making different expressions.
-A total of 30+ cute animal friends waiting for you to make up.
-Mix all the well-designed pieces of stickers to create thousands of unique designs that belong to your smart kids.
-Never let them miss the chance to enjoy the happiness from creating fun and aesthetics with wild imaginations.
+Rich quantity brings more fun!
+Our designers and developers never stop thinking and coming up with good ideas of improving the user experience.

-This game is ideal for many occasions.
-A perfect companion for travel time.
-An uplifting game for group gatherings and party activities.
-It can promote kid’s creativity, thinking ability and hands-on ability.
+Our apps are made for many occasions.
+A perfect companion for travel time, or maybe an uplifting game for group gatherings and party activities, or a must-have self-indulgence for learning and relaxing.

-Don't be afraid of making mistakes!
-It's super easy to recycle and reuse stickers in this app.
-More often than ever children will be amused by their own creations and combinations.
-Take a snapshot and save them on iPhones/iPads.
-They'll love all the silly faces they make.